Jean Shrimpton: Career

 Shrimpton helped launch the miniskirt.
 In 1965, she made a two-week promotional visit to Australia, sponsored by the Victoria Racing Club and a local synthetic fibre company who had her promote a range of new dresses made of Orlon.
 She was paid a fee of £2,000, an enormous sum at the time.
 She caused a sensation in Melbourne when she arrived for the Victoria Derby wearing a white shift dress made by Colin Rolfe which ended 5 in above her knees.
 She wore no hat, stockings or gloves, and sported a man's watch, unusual at the time.
 Her hairdresser was Lillian Frank.
 Shrimpton was unaware she would cause such reaction in the Melbourne community and media.

 In her article "The Man in the Bill Blass Suit", Nora Ephron wrote that when Shrimpton posed for a Revlon advertisement in an antique white Chantilly lace dress by Blass, minutes after the lipstick placard was displayed at the drugstores, Revlon received calls from women demanding to know where they could buy the dress.

 Shrimpton was photographed in 1971 by Clive Arrowsmith, again for British Vogue.

+Film actress

+Shrimpton starred alongside pop singer Paul Jones in the 1967 film Privilege.

 Personal life

 Shrimpton and Bailey began dating soon after they began working together, and subsequently had a four-year relationship that ended in 1964.
 Bailey was still married to his first wife Rosemary Bramble when the affair began, but left her after nine months and later divorced her to be with Shrimpton.
 Shrimpton's other romances included actor Terence Stamp and photographer Terry O'Neill.

-In 1979, she married photographer Michael Cox at the register office in Penzance, Cornwall, when she was four months pregnant with their son Thaddeus, who was born that same year.
-From 1979 they owned the Abbey Hotel in Penzance, which in 2011 was being managed by Thaddeus and his family.
+In 1979, she married photographer Michael Cox at the registry office in Penzance, Cornwall.
+From 1979, they owned the Abbey Hotel in Penzance; in 2011, the hotel was being managed by her son.
 The property was listed for sale in late 2023.